Key Points to Know about Digital Currency Exchange Provider

 This definition matters because it triggers a clear regulatory outcome.
 If you provide this exchange service, you are a reporting entity for that designated service and you must meet the relevant AML and CTF obligations.

-AUSTRAC also explains that it can refuse an application and can suspend, cancel or refuse to renew a registration if it believes a business poses an unacceptable risk of money laundering, terrorism financing, or other serious crime.
-It can also impose conditions on registration.
+Registration is not automatic.
+AUSTRAC can refuse an application, and it can also suspend, cancel, or refuse to renew a registration if it believes the business poses an unacceptable risk of money laundering, terrorism financing, or other serious crime.
+AUSTRAC may also impose conditions on registration where it sees risk in the business or its operation.

 AUSTRAC has publicly emphasised the risk profile of the sector and the fact that registration provides legitimacy, which can be misused by criminals if inactive registrations are bought and co opted.